-In his lecture Wool in Fashion, organised by the International Wool Secretariat (est. 1937) and held at the Royal Society of Arts in 1954, Hardy Amies observed: ‘The English woman usually has some feel of the country about her clothes.
+In his lecture ‘Wool in Fashion’, organised by the International Wool Secretariat and held at the Royal Society of Arts in 1954, Hardy Amies observed: ‘The English woman usually has some feel of the country about her clothes.
 I think that until six o’clock she likes to look like a woman who has come up from the country for the day and does not live in London.
-That is in contrast to the French woman who likes to look as though she was born and bred in Paris and would be awfully bored if she had to leave it.’7 Linton Tweeds (est. 1912) invested in the establishment of Amies’ business; such a symbiotic relationship is surprisingly rare within British fashion.
+That is in contrast to the French woman who likes to look as though she was born and bred in Paris and would be awfully bored if she had to leave it.’7 Linton Tweeds invested in the establishment of Amies’ business; such a symbiotic relationship is surprisingly rare within British fashion.

 Tweed, a class of rough wool fabric with a somewhat hairy surface and soft flexible texture, has long been associated with the British royal family and aristocracy.
-It originated in Scotland and Ireland, however, during the nineteenth century, as a warm, robust and protective fabric for land workers.
-The use of natural dyes created an earthy coloured cloth that blended with the rural environment.
-QE2 was a talented horsewoman, breeding and racing horses, her equestrian attire, including tweed hacking jackets, also fed into the British fashion identity.
+It originated in Scotland and Ireland during the nineteenth century, as a warm, robust and protective fabric for land workers.
+The use of natural dyes created an earthy-coloured cloth that blended with the rural environment.
+Queen Elizabeth II was a talented horsewoman, passionate about breeding and racing horses, and her equestrian attire, including tweed hacking jackets, also fed into the British fashion identity.

-From the 1950s tweed was no longer reserved for country wear.
-In September 1951 the American fashion magazine Harper’s Bazaar highlighted how ‘The tradition for beautiful tweeds, impeccably cut and almost everlasting, is one of the glories of London.’8 For Autumn/Winter 1954 the magazine evoked the fashionable tweed palette as ‘predominantly ”pebbly2, in black and white or trout stream colours.’9 Tweeds became increasingly woven in brighter colours and mixed fibres, more suitable for urban wear.
+From the 1950s, tweed was no longer reserved for country wear.
+In September 1951, the American fashion magazine Harper’s Bazaar highlighted how ‘The tradition for beautiful tweeds, impeccably cut and almost everlasting, is one of the glories of London.’8 For Autumn/Winter 1954, the magazine evoked the fashionable tweed palette as ‘predominantly ”pebbly, in black and white or trout stream colours.’9 Tweeds went on to be increasingly woven in brighter colours and mixed fibres, more suitable for urban wear.

-Photo with headscarf, pearls, twinset and Barbour ?
+[PIC 12]

-It is perhaps QE2’s distinctive country and sporting events style that has been most widely emulated: notably her tweed suits, knitted twinsets by Pringle of Scotland (est. 1815), rubber boots and protective outerwear and not least the printed silk headscarves she wore knotted neatly under her chin.
+It is perhaps Queen Elizabeth II’s distinctive country and sporting events style that has been most widely emulated: notably her tweed suits, knitted twinsets by Pringle of Scotland, rubber boots and protective outerwear, and not least the printed silk headscarves she wore knotted neatly under her chin.
 This ‘look’, which is recognised globally, became an intrinsic part of the nation’s fashion identity and has inspired both British and international designers and stylists, who have variously revered and subverted it.

-Balmoral tartan ADD
+[PIC 13]

-As an adult QE2 did not wear kilts but she did wear tartan, a woollen cloth woven in various patterns known as setts and known to have been worn in Scotland for centuries,.
+As an adult, the Queen did not wear kilts, but she did wear tartan, a woollen cloth woven in various patterns (known as setts) and known to have been worn in Scotland since at least the 3rd century.
 The Balmoral design, believed to have been designed by Prince Albert in 1853, is worn exclusively by members of the British royal family and staff working on the Balmoral Estate.
-It is woven by Kinloch Anderson (est. 1868), Scotland’s leading kilt makers and Custodians of the Royal tartans.
-British brands and fashion designers have consistently used tartan-patterned fabrics both in a refined manner and as an act of provocation.
+It is woven by Kinloch Anderson, Scotland’s leading kilt makers and custodians of the Royal Tartans.
+British brands and fashion designers have consistently used tartan-patterned fabrics, both in a refined manner and as an act of provocation.

-Riding boots and hacking jackets Schneider Boots Inc W & H Gidden bootmakers and saddlers Hurer Boot Ltd?

-John Lobb, brogues, brown leather, DATE?
-Over the years, the Queen ordered multiple pairs of shoes in this style and wore them in different states of wear depending upon her activities.
-Bespoke shoemaker John Lobb (est. 1849), who also makes men’s shoes, has had premises in its current St James’s Street location, just steps away from St James’s Palace, since 1866.
+[PICS 14/15]